 I am just like you.
 I have to pick and choose what to do and when.
-I don’t of anyone who gets it all done.
+I don’t know anyone who gets it all done.

 I had to change my perspective before I could increase my throughput.
 I knew that everything I was trying to do was important.
 It all took time.
 I had to be perfect before I delivered it.

 Here’s what I did to change my perspective.
 I changed my rules into guidelines:

 - Instead of knowing everything was important, I asked myself: What is most valuable right now and how long is it valuable?